 Video Georgia College Television will record the ceremony.
 You may purchase a copy of the DVD for $15.
 Order forms are available to print from university television (pdf) and deliver to:

 University Television Georgia College Campus Box 9 Milledgeville, GA 31061

 Please allow 4-6 weeks for delivery.

-Photographs GradImages, our graduation photographer, will provide a proof to each student approximately one week after the ceremony.
-Families are welcome to take additional photographs of their graduates after the ceremony; however, no one will be allowed near the stage to take pictures during the ceremony.
+Photographs GradImages, our graduation photographer, will provide a proof to each student at their bobcats email address approximately one week after the ceremony.
+Families are welcome to take additional photographs of their graduates after the ceremony; however, no one will be allowed near the stage or on the gymnasium floor to take pictures during the ceremony.
 To register your e-mail address prior to graduation for a $5 discount, visit GradImages.

-Diplomas Participating in the ceremony does not guarantee that all degree requirements have been satisfied.
+Diplomas Participating in the ceremony does not guarantee that all degree requirements have been satisfied nor that the student has graduated.
 Students will receive a diploma cover at commencement.
-Diplomas are mailed to the permanent address, as stated on the graduation application, following verification of the completion of all degree requirements by the Registrar's Office.
+Diplomas are mailed to the address listed by the student on the graduation application following receipt of final grades and verification of the completion of all degree requirements by the Registrar's Office.
 All requirements must be satisfied by the last day of the semester in which the degree is to be awarded.
 This process normally takes 1-2 weeks following the end of the term.

 E-mail your story to University Communications at email@example.com and let us know the best times and ways to reach you.
 We can't guarantee you 15 minutes of fame or that we'll be able to use every suggestion, but we'll do our best to follow up on as many as possible.
-Stories may be used on the News & Events page, in other university publications or passed along to the news media.
+Stories may be used on GC's Front Page, in other university publications or passed along to the news media.